Gate tunable anomalous Hall effect: a Berry curvature probe at oxides interfaces: Anomalous transport property

 the time-reversal symmetry of the model is broken.
-This is associated to a non-vanishing out-of-plane Berry curvature.
+This leads to a non-vanishing out-of-plane Berry curvature.
 To evaluate its effect on the intrinsic AHE, we employ a semi-classical approach based on the Boltzmann equations within the time-relaxation approximation.
 In the presence of a small in-plane electric field $\Vec{E}_{\rm{ext}}$, the electron group velocity is given by:

 where the former term is the standard dynamical contribution, while the latter is the geometric contribution connected to the Berry curvature $\Vec{\Omega}$.
-This term originates the intrinsic AHE, mainly discussed in ferromagnetic systems~\cite{RevModPhys.82.1539}:
+This term gives origin to the intrinsic AHE, mainly discussed in ferromagnetic systems~\cite{RevModPhys.82.1539}: